 The tiny sensors send information wirelessly to a Bluetooth enabled sports watch or phone for instant feedback while the person is working out or competing.

 All of this workout data creates demand for new PC and phone applications to process and analyze a wealth of exercise information.
 Bluetooth technology sends the workout data wirelessly to any Bluetooth Smart Ready device.
 From there, consumers process and analyze the information with the latest sports and fitness apps, and securely share results online with personal trainers, friends, or anyone they want.

 The many new wireless fitness devices enabled by Bluetooth Smart increases demand for apps able to work with them, whether it's analyzing runs, bike rides, gym workouts, or other types of workouts.

 Some of the new wireless exercise devices made possible by Bluetooth technology include:

-The Bluetooth SIG can help your company benefit from opportunities in the sports & fitness market.
+The Bluetooth SIG helps companies like yours benefit from opportunities in the sports & fitness market.
 Get started by joining the Bluetooth SIG community.
-We have more than 18,000 member companies worldwide making everything from cars and computers to mobile phones and microchips.
+We have more than 20,000 member companies worldwide making everything from cars and computers to mobile phones and microchips.
 To learn more,

 visit our membership page.